 Comprehensively audit and optimize both MDS 3.0 assessments and UB-04 files.
 Proactively spot problems, inconsistencies and missing documentation.
 Maximize reimbursement, maintain regulatory compliance, reduce audit risk and improve overall quality of care.

 Best practice for MDS transmission, quality measurement and CMS report access

 Streamline MDS upload and final validation report processes for more accurate and timely reimbursement.
 Easily access and archive CMS/CASPER reports including submission, state, provider and QI/QM.
-More than 1,600 providers benefit from its proven ROI.
+Nearly 2,000 LTC providers benefit from its proven ROI.

 Texas MESAV analysis and LTCMI automation, 3618/3619 and PASRR submission and reports

 Automate LTCMI, 3618, 3619 and PASRR submission.
 Complete your LTCMI immediately upon MDS transmission.
 View 18 months of MESAV data.
-SimpleCFS sets the standard for Texas MESAV optimization and is used by more than 70% of facilities.
+SimpleCFS sets the standard for Texas Medicaid optimization and is used by nearly 80% of Texas facilities.

-We create software that simplifies regulatory compliance, reimbursement optimization and quality measurement for long-term care facilities.
+Our software simplifies regulatory compliance, reimbursement optimization and quality measurement for long-term care facilities.

-Customers tell us they love using SimpleLTC software because it simplifies their workflow and improves reimbursement.
+Customers tell us they love SimpleLTC because our software dramatically simplifies their workflow and improves reimbursement.

 More than 2,000 providers have entrusted their long-term care data to SimpleLTC.
 As the largest third-party transmitter of MDS assessments, SimpleLTC is recognized as a best-practice industry standard.